Applications for 2025 are open and in high demand

 ENTRY REQUIREMENTS

-To study Environmental Science you will need a minimum of GCSE Chemistry, Physics or Biology grade 5 or GCSE Combined Science grades 5 5, GCSE English grade 6 and GCSE Maths grade 5.
+To study Environmental Science you will need a minimum of GCSE Chemistry, Physics or Biology Grade 6 or GCSE Combined Science Grades 66, GCSE English Grade 6 or a Humanities subject Grade 6, and GCSE Maths Grade 5.

 INFORMATION & SUPPORT